 Soft Skills are the Make – or often the Break – of Careers!

-Large companies and mid-sized businesses alike focus on soft skills as job prerequisites today.
+Even in the corporate milieu, large companies and mid-sized businesses alike focus on soft skills as job prerequisites today.
 LinkedIn has been consistently adding fields (and sub-categories) on skills like communication and negotiation in Member profiles.
-Many companies and coaches offer training programs to enhance them.

 The individual focus on developing soft skills remains marginal – plenty of entrepreneurs and professionals do not actively work on improving theirs.